TryItOnline/tiosetup/README.md

 ## Generating ssh key

 Backend communicates with arena via ssh.
-Because of this there should be a private ssh key on the Main server and corresponding public key on the arena server. use `ssh-keygen` command on Linux to generate `id_rsa` private key and `id_rsa.pub` public key.
+Because of this there should be a private ssh key on the main server and corresponding public key on the arena server. use `ssh-keygen` command on Linux to generate `id_rsa` private key and `id_rsa.pub` public key.
 You will need to provide these to the setup scripts.

 ## Dyalog APL

 To run Dyalog APL you will need a licence and a 64-bit Dyalog installation image for Linux.
 TIO has such a licence.
 If you choose not to get a licence and thus do not have an installation image, the TIO installation script for Dyalog APL will generate errors which can be safely ignored.
-If you do have a licence and an installation image, you will need to alter arena/languages/apl-dyalog to reflect the full name of the downloaded installation image.
 Dyalog is free for non-commercial usage; you can apply for a licence at <http://dyalog.com/prices-and-licences.htm>

 ## Setup scripts structure